truenas/documentation/content/SCALECLIReference/Storage/CLIDataset.md

 {{< expand "Using the Export_Key Command" "v" >}}
 #### Description
 The `export_key` command has one required property, `id`.
-`id` is the indentifier for the dataset found in the output of the `storage dataset query`.
+`id` is the identifier for the dataset found in the output of the `storage dataset query`.
 Enter the property argument using the `=` delimiter to separate property and value.
 Enter the command string then press <kbd>Enter</kbd>.
 The command returns the encryption key for the dataset matching the id entered.